nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-mobile.md

 ### Search

-The **Search** menu enables you to query documents on their title and content, by performing a full-text search. {{{multiexcerpt 'full-text-search-user-desc' page='USERDOC:Quick Search'}}}A list of matching documents is provided and you can directly have access them.
+The **Search** menu enables you to query documents on their title and content, by performing a full-text search. {{{multiexcerpt 'full-text-search-user-desc' space='nxdoc' page='quick-search'}}}A list of matching documents is provided and you can directly have access them.
 Once on a document, tap the back icon to go back to search results.

 ![]({{file name='mobile-search.jpg'}} ?w=200,border=true)